 - Importantly, studies have shown that the protein requirement for older dogs does not decrease with age.
 Feed older dogs diets that contain optimum levels of highly digestible protein in order to help maintain a good level of muscle mass.

 - Older dogs may be prone to put on body fat, even if they eat less, due to reduced energy expenditure or a change in their metabolic rate.
-Feed your senior dog a diet with a lower calories to avoid weight gain.
+Feed your senior dog a diet with lower calories to avoid weight gain.

 - We may recommend increasing a senior Dog’s Gamma-linolenic acid (GLA) intake through food or supplements.
-GLA is an omega-6 fatty acid that plays a role in the maintenance their healthy skin and coat.
+GLA is an omega-6 fatty acid that plays a role in the maintenance of their healthy skin and coat.

 - Aging can affect a dog’s intestinal bacteria, which can result in symptoms of gastrointestinal disease.
 Senior dog diets should contain fructooligosaccharides (FOS) to promote the growth of beneficial bacteria.

-- Antioxidants, including vitamin E and beta-carotene may help eliminate free radicals, the particles that may damage body tissues and cause signs of aging.
+- Antioxidants, including vitamin E and beta-carotene, may help eliminate free radicals, the particles that may damage body tissues and cause signs of aging.
 A senior dog’s diet should contain higher levels of these antioxidants.

-- A dog’s breed, size and health help your vet determine when it’s time to start buying senior dog food.
+- A dog’s breed, size, and health help your vet determine when it’s time to start buying senior dog food.